-The directors have considered the group's current financial position and cash flow projections, taking into account all known events and developments including the Covid-19 pandemic.
-The directors have a reasonable expectation that the group will be able to continue its operations for at least the next 12 months from the date of this report and that it is appropriate to continue to prepare the consolidated financial statements on a going concern basis.
-In making this assessment, the directors have considered the potential repayment in April 2022 of part or all of the US\$99.9 million exchangeable notes under the terms of the indenture for such exchangeable notes.
+The directors have considered the Group's current financial position and cash flow projections, taking into account all known events and developments including the closing of the financing with Perceptive Advisers and the Covid-19 pandemic.
+The directors believe that the Group will be able to continue its operations for at least the next 12 months from the date of this report and that it is appropriate to continue to prepare the consolidated financial statements on a going concern basis.